 The Last Faith on Steam - User reviews, Price & Information

-A dark, gothic fusion of metroidvania and soulslike.
-The Last Faith thrives on merciless and precise combat with a huge range of weapons, firearms, and custom executions at your disposal.
-Let nothing stand in your way.
+Dive into the latest evolution of The Last Faith: a dark and gothic fusion of metroidvania and soulslike.
+Engage in merciless and precise combat with a huge range of weapons, firearms, and custom executions.
+Let nothing stand in the way of your journey to salvation.

 The Last Faith is a metroidvania, souls-like and pixel graphics game developed by Kumi Souls Games and published by Playstack.